Tensor product of filtered $A_\infty$-algebras: Introduction

 We use bold letters to denote elements in a tensor algebra,

 and $\vert\vert \textbf{a} \vert\vert = \sum^{n}_{i=1} \vert\vert a_i \vert\vert$.
 Furthermore, we use Sweedler notation for the standard coproduct on a tensor coalgebra, namely:

-In this paper, a \emph{tree} $T$ is always a planar tree, that is a finite graph with no cycles embedded in the plane.
-We say $T$ has $k$ leaves when it has a distinguished set of $k+1$ vertices with one incident edge, one of them denoted as the \emph{root} and the others as the \emph{leaves}.
-The other vertices are called internal and we denote the set of these by $V(T)$.
+In this paper, a \emph{tree} $T$ is always a planar tree, which is a finite graph with no cycles embedded in the plane, with a distinguished set of vertices with one incident edge.
+Of these one is chosen as the \emph{root} and the others are called \emph{leaves}.
+In all the figures these vertices are left implicit.
+We would like to point out that the tree might have other vertices with a single incident edge, other than the root and the leaves.
+All vertices but the root and the leaves are called \emph{internal} and we denote the set of these by $V(T)$.
 We denote by $E(T)$ the set of edges and by $E_{int}(T)$ the set of internal edges, that is not incident at the root or a leaf.
 Given a vertex $v$ there is a unique path on $T$ from $v$ to the root.
 The unique edge incident at $v$ that is part of this path is said to be \emph{outgoing} and the other edges incident at $v$ are \emph{incoming}.
 The \emph{valency} of $v$, $val(v)$ is the number of incoming edges.